HMA Review: Quick Expert Summary

 I’d also like to see HMA VPN offer better P2P support.
 It allows P2P traffic on servers in only 6 countries, including in the US, the UK, the Netherlands, France, Germany, and the Czech Republic — users in other parts of the world won’t be able to connect to nearby servers to get fast download speeds.
 When I tried torrenting on HMA VPN’s non-dedicated P2P servers, my downloads stalled.
 While I had pretty fast download speeds with HMA VPN (I downloaded an 18 GB file in 25 minutes while connected to a P2P server in the US), I prefer to use other VPNs for torrenting, like ExpressVPN and Private Internet Access, which both let you torrent on all of their servers and have faster speeds.

 HMA VPN has dedicated streaming servers in the US, the UK, and Germany.
-But when my team members from the US and the UK tested them, these servers didn’t work with Netflix, Amazon Prime, or Disney+.
-We also tested non-dedicated streaming servers, but they didn’t work either.
-If you’re looking for a VPN that can consistently access streaming sites, I recommend ExpressVPN.
+These dedicated streaming servers work with Netflix, Amazon Prime, and Disney+.
+If you’re looking for a VPN that works with virtually any streaming site, I recommend ExpressVPN.

 Unfortunately, HMA VPN doesn’t have dedicated IP addresses (IP addresses that are only assigned to you).
 If you need a dedicated IP, Private Internet Access and CyberGhost VPN offer them for a small additional cost, and PrivateVPN offers free dedicated IPs.

 Overall, HMA VPN doesn’t have as many servers as other VPNs, but it has servers in tons of countries around the world to provide almost any user with a nearby server location for fast speeds.
-While the dedicated streaming servers don’t work with streaming apps, HMA VPN supports P2P traffic on servers in 6 countries.
+HMA VPN also supports P2P traffic on servers in 6 countries.

 HMA is decent for torrenting — it allows P2P traffic, but only on servers in the US, the UK, the Czech Republic, the Netherlands, France, and Germany.
 In my tests, I had very good speeds for downloading files, and I was able to use all of the most popular torrent clients (qBittorrent, uTorrent, Deluge, and more).
 But HMA VPN doesn’t have port forwarding, which allows you to connect to more peers to get faster speeds.